Home Student Research

 2. A number of your courses will have opportunities to do research as part of the course.

 We understand that there is a lot of talent outside of VinUniversity, and we invite non VinUni students to participate in VinUni research.
-If you are interested in working with a VinUni faculty member on a research project, we invite you to contact our faculty directly.
-Here is the link to the SEARCH feature on the VinUni research website that can help you to find faculty members who do research in your area of interest.
+If you are interested in working with a VinUni faculty member on a research project, we invite you to contact our faculty directly or talk to your college.
+Here is the link to the SEARCH feature on the VinUni website that can also help you to find faculty members contact infomation.

 • You can find a list of the currently funded projects HERE.